Twigby is a mobile virtual network operator (MVNO) that primarily relies on Sprint’s towers to provide cheap cell phone plans.

 - Call and Text Performance

 When I first visited the plans and pricing page on Twigby’s website, I was a bit overwhelmed by all of the options.
 The carrier lets you customize your plan by selecting minutes and data.
 The more you use, the more you pay.

 I opted for a prepaid plan that put my first month’s payment at around $20.
 Here’s what I bought:

 - 300 minutes and unlimited texting: $6.75

 - Taxes: $1.84

 As you can see from the price breakdown, Twigby charges for the SIM card and shipping, plus taxes are extra.
 The total also reflects an introductory discount — 25% off for the first six months of service.

-If you run out of minutes or data, you can move up to the next plan or choose not to with its “Overage Protection” feature.
+If you run out of minutes or data, you can pay to move up to the next plan or choose not to with the “Overage Protection” feature.

 2. Activation Process